 The beauty is that a Big Sister doesn’t have to be university educated, or be young, or cool, or trendy, or wealthy – she just has to have an extra couple of hours a week to spend with a girl.

 What life would be like without this charity

-Setbacks the volunteers, the charity, or the organizers of the charity ball faced
+Problems or worries faced by the volunteers, charity, or organizers of the fundraiser

 My biggest worry was that my Little and I wouldn’t connect.
 Spending 2 to 4 hours together once a week is a big commitment – what if we didn’t like each other?
 What if we had nothing in common?
 I feel so lucky to be paired with Sarrah.
-Our big sisters counselor, Michelle, did a wonderful job matching us.
+Our Big Sisters counselor, Michelle, did a wonderful job matching us.
 The first time we ever met was in a park right beside her home.
-Sarrah’s mom, brought some delicious baking and fruit, and I was so touched at her thoughtfulness.
+Sarrah’s mom brought homemade cookies and fresh fruit, and I was so touched at her thoughtfulness.
 I brought my dog Georgie, because I thought she’d help break the ice.
 I was right; the ice was broken and has stayed broken the whole time!

 Sarrah is so smart, curious, interesting, and fun to be with.
 She’s open to trying anything and everything, and looks on the bright side of everything that happens.
 She takes after me that way!
 I’m particularly impressed that Sarrah is so willing to try new things, because she was isolated for the first few years of her life.
 She didn’t’ go to school until grade two, and now she’s getting A’s in grade seven.
 I love that she wants to be a doctor or a writer when she grows up – and I’m encouraging her to be both.

 Specific examples of how the charity operates